General Sessions

 Justin Greene

-Responding to Crisis Situations in the Church (Advanced/Specialized)
+Responding to Crisis Situations in the Church: Handling Disclosures of Abuse, Tragedy, and Crisis with Wisdom (Advanced/Specialized)

 Matt MacCollin

-Handling disclosures of abuse, tragedy, and crisis with wisdom.
 Ministry often places us on the front lines of crisis—when abuse is disclosed, tragedy strikes, or sin and suffering overwhelm.
-In this workshop, we’ll explore how to step into these “impossible situations” with biblical wisdom, the armor of God, and the hope of the gospel.
+In this breakout, we’ll explore how to step into these “impossible situations” with biblical wisdom, the armor of God, and the hope of the gospel.
 Together, we’ll consider how to respond faithfully and compassionately, bringing truth, healing, and help through God’s Word.
 “Let us not grow weary in doing good, for in due season we will reap, if we do not give up.”
 (Galatians 6:9)

 Breakout Session 2 – Saturday @ 1:30